 Dr Ruby Lin joined the ADRI in May 2014 from the Ramaciotti Centre for Genomics.
 She completed PhD in 2003 and has been awarded >A$2.5m in competitive funding including as CI on 3 NHMRC project grants (most recently 2013-5, McMullen & Lin), ARC LIEF and a Cancer Institute Infrastructure Grant in 2005.
 She has 4

-Assoc Prof Glen Reid was appointed ADRI’s Senior Research Scientist in April 2009, and he established the Institute’s cell and molecular biology labs.
-He is also conjoint Associate Professor at the University of Sydney Medical School.
-His research focuses on the identification of new markers and molecular targets for malignant mesothelioma, with a particular focus
+Associate Professor Glen Reid was appointed ADRI’s Senior Research Scientist in April 2009, and he established the Institute’s cell and molecular biology labs.
+He is also conjoint Associate Professor at The University of Sydney Medical School and Adjunct Professor at UTS.
+His research focuses on the identification of new markers and molecular targets for malignant

 Sue joined ADRI in May, 2013 as a volunteer.
 Previously, Sue was an executive in primary schools and the Itinerant Vision Support service with the NSW Department of Education.
 She has a Bachelor of Educational Administration and graduate and post graduate studies in Hearing and Vision and Multicultural education.
 Sue has assisted the Administrative Team